Skip to main content

 • Make sure to eat a snack before grocery shopping to prevent impulse buys.

 • If you’re working with a tight budget, make sure you stick to your grocery list.
-For tips on writing a grocery list, read more here.
+Visit the Make a Plan page for tips on writing a grocery list.

 • Studies show that the less time you spend in the store, the less money you spend.
 To help you save a little money, focus on your list and don’t let yourself stray.